-At the Gold Coast 2018 Commonwealth Games, Tess Routliffe finished third in the S7 50-m butterfly in a personal best time.
+At the Gold Coast 2018 Commonwealth Games, Routliffe finished third in the S7 50-m butterfly in a personal best time.

 Two years earlier at the Rio 2016 Paralympic Games, Routliffe brought home her first Paralympic medal, a silver in the 200-m individual medley in Canadian record time.
 She made the finals in four other events: 100-m breaststroke (4th), 50-m freestyle (5th), 100-m freestyle (6th) and 50-m butterfly (7th).